PGCodehub/nightsky/Steps.md

     claude support - extend the inference functions from openai to claude - #DoneHopefully 1.1. multi node input - #Done and fixed most of bugs of update1 by default all the edges are required and if user specifies the edge as not required like optional , then it will not trigger the next node , only required edge will trigger the next node
+    Bydefault we need make conditional edges to next node as not required edges , as they only get riggered in some cases - if i donot add to required list , then its fine i guess
 2. Graph Communincation funtionality - #Done
 3. Interept and Human in loop - #Done
     Human as a tool can be done , but this means llm is decided to call the human support